floatingpurr/sync_with_poetry/README.md

 When it comes to Python dependency management, [Poetry](https://python-poetry.org/) is one of the modern solutions to handle project dependencies.
-[Sometimes](https://stackoverflow.com/q/70127649/4820341), you might want to install dev dependencies locally (e.g., `black`, `flake8`, `isort`, `mypy`, ...) to make your IDE (e.g., VS Code) play nicely with dev packages.
+[Sometimes](https://stackoverflow.com/q/70127649/4820341), you might want to install dev dependencies locally (e.g., `ruff`, `black`, `flake8`, `isort`, `mypy`, ...) to make your IDE (e.g., VS Code) play nicely with dev packages.
 This approach usually turns on a live feedback as you code (e.g., suggestions, linting, formatting, errors highlighting).
 Poetry does not differentiates anymore between dev and production packages inside `poetry.lock`.
 Now, this info is managed by dependency groups in `pyproject.toml` (see [#26](https://github.com/floatingpurr/sync_with_poetry/issues/26) for more).